Using the MX8 Labs Research Platform, all your results in cross-tabs or insights are automatically weighted to make up for sample skews.

 Can I turn off weighting?

 If you set the weighting strategy to None, results are unweighted.
 Caveat emptor: without proper weighting, your results will not reflect the actual population, and conclusions drawn from them can be misleading.
-Only do this when unweighted inference is what you actually want — for example, when you're describing the realized sample itself rather than generalising to a population.
+Only do this when unweighted inference is what you actually want — for example, when you're describing the realized sample itself rather than generalizing to a population.

 What is effective sample size?